Block Rockin' Beats: Chart performance

-"Block Rockin' Beats" peaked at number one during its first week on the UK Singles Chart on March 30, 1997.
+"Block Rockin' Beats" peaked at number one during its first week on the UK Singles Chart on 30 March 1997.
 It spent one week at the top position before dropping to number eight the following week.
 The single also reached number two on the UK Dance Singles Chart and entered the top 10 in Finland, Iceland, and Ireland.
 Additionally, it was a top-20 hit in Norway and Sweden, as well as on the Eurochart Hot 100, where it peaked at number 12 in April 1997.

 In Australia and New Zealand, "Block Rockin' Beats" charted at numbers 28 and 29, respectively.
 In the United States, the song charted on three different Billboard charts: number five on the Bubbling Under Hot 100 Singles chart, number 11 on the Maxi-Singles Sales chart and number 40 on the Modern Rock Tracks chart.
 In Canada, it reached numbers nine and six on the RPM Dance and Alternative 30 charts, respectively.
 "Block Rockin' Beats" received a silver record in the UK, after 200,000 singles were sold.

 Impact and legacy

-In 2005, Blender ranked "Block Rockin' Beats" number 346 in their "Greatest Songs Since You Were Born".
+In 2003, English music journalist Paul Morley included "Block Rockin' Beats" in his list of "Greatest Pop Single of All Time".
+In 2005, Blender ranked it number 346 in their "Greatest Songs Since You Were Born".
 In 2013, Complex included it in their list of "The 15 Best Songs From the Electronica Era".
 A writer remarked that "there was something about the combined fury of that Schoolly D vocal sample, that hypnotic bassline and those big drums that turned this one into an anthem for the breakbeat set."
 In 2015, LA Weekly ranked it number 14 in their list of "The 20 Best Dance Music Tracks in History".

 In 2020, BBC included "Block Rockin' Beats" in their list of "30 Tracks That Shaped Dance Music Over the Last 30 Years".
 Jack Needham commented, "Not only was the song an undeniable ear worm, but it took the art of sampling to a new level - borrowing its drums from Bernard Purdie and its vocals from US rapper Schoolly D. There have even been suggestions that the track covertly samples Pink Floyd too."
 Same year, Mixmag featured the track in their "The Best Basslines in Dance Music", writing, "The bassline here forms one of the most memorable intros in the Chemical Brothers' canon, and continues to serve as a rock solid foundation throughout the explosive track."
 In 2022, Classic Pop ranked it number 25 in their list of the top 40 dance tracks from the 90's.
 In 2025, Billboard magazine ranked it number four in their list of "The 100 Best Dance Songs of All Time", adding, "At their best, the Mancunian duo had a way of crafting songs where it felt like not only would the party never end, but it would somehow get better with every passing second.
 After this one, the block was forever rocked."